What Happens Immediately After You Declare Bankruptcy?

 The Implementation of an Automatic Stay

 One of the most significant benefits of filing for bankruptcy is the automatic stay.
-As soon as you file your bankruptcy petition, an automatic stay goes into effect, providing immediate protection from your creditors.
+When you file your bankruptcy petition, an automatic stay goes into effect, providing immediate protection from your creditors.

-The automatic stay is a legal injunction prohibiting creditors from continuing any collection activities against you or your business.
+The automatic stay is a legal injunction prohibiting creditors from continuing to collect debts against you or your business.
 This means that creditors must stop calling you, sending collection letters, garnishing your wages, repossessing your property, or pursuing lawsuits against you.
 The automatic stay applies to most types of debts, including credit card debts, medical bills, and business loans.

 There are some exceptions to the automatic stay, however.
 For example, it does not stop criminal proceedings, certain tax proceedings, or the collection of child support or alimony payments.
 Additionally, if you have filed for bankruptcy multiple times within recent years, the automatic stay may be limited or may not apply at all.